Learning to Help in Multi-Class Settings: Problem formulation

 \section{Problem formulation}

 We consider a decision system with two parties: a \emph{client} and the \emph{server}.
-We think of the client as a device with relatively limited computational power while the server has access to more computing resources.
+We consider the client a device with relatively limited computational power while the server has access to more computing resources.
 We study a multi-class problem in which the goal is to learn a prediction function $f \colon \cX \to \cY$, where $\cX \subset \mathbb{R}^l$ is a space of instances/feature vectors with $l$ dimensions and $\cY = [K] \defeq \{1,2, \ldots, K\}$ is a set of labels.

 The L2H decision system (See Fig.~\ref{fig:L2H}) is constrained to have a certain architecture: in operation, the client receives an input $x$ and has two options: it can either make a prediction $\localy$ locally on the client or forward the input (``defer'') $x$ to the remote server which produces a response $\edgey$.
 We can represent this system by a tuple of functions $(r(x), m(x), e(x))$, where the client side has a reject function $r(x)$ and prediction function $m(x)$ and the server has a prediction function $e(x)$.
 The function $r(x)$ makes a binary choice representing the client's choice to use from those two options and then lets either $m(x)$ or $e(x)$ make a prediction for $x$.